Botë · BBC

 President Zelensky has been visiting the Gulf to demonstrate his country's military nous.
 5 hours ago Share Save Add as preferred on Google Katya Adler Europe editor When Ukrainian President Volodymyr Zelensky, serious-faced and clad in black, strolled down a lilac carpet in Saudi Arabia in March, it marked a moment in the US-Israeli war in Iran.

-Particularly because at the moment, the US has less military hardware available to sell to Europeans to help Ukraine, as Washington burns through supplies in the Middle East.
-Trump's response when asked about redirecting weapons has been: "We do that all the time.
-Sometimes we take from one, and we use for another."
-"We would like Middle Eastern states to also give us an opportunity to strengthen ourselves," Zelensky recently told French newspaper Le Monde.
-"They have certain air defence missiles of which we don't have enough.
-That's what we'd like to reach a deal on.
+As for the Gulf States, Zelensky said he hoped for their help defending Ukraine against Russia.
 Ukraine has also learned a key lesson from the Iran conflict to use back home: the big bang impact of attacking an adversary's oil export facilities.
-Russia's energy infrastructure is now a priority target, using Ukraine-manufactured long-range drones.
 According to Zelensky, Russia is suffering "critical" losses running to billions of dollars in its energy sector despite the recent surge in global oil prices.
 Crude oil export data suggests the rise in prices, plus the easing of American sanctions on countries buying Russian oil, boosted Russian revenues to 2.3 times their December-February levels in the third week of the Iran war.
-But in the fourth week, Ukrainian drone strikes on energy-producing infrastructure reduced Russia's earnings by $1 billion, eradicating around two-thirds of the previous week's gains.
+Another plus for Ukraine from the Iran war fallout has been finally getting the green light last week on a €90bn (£78bn), EU-backed loan that Kyiv said it urgently needed to purchase and produce military equipment over the coming year.